sakshi-2603/leetcode-sql-solution/README.md

 Average Selling Price per Product

 [LeetCode Problem](https://leetcode.com/problems/average-selling-price/)
-For each product, calculate its **average selling price**, based on units sold and price during each period.
+For each product, calculate its average selling price, based on units sold and price during each period.
 If a product was never sold, its average selling price is 0.00
 ### 📊 Schema: